btamayo/take-note/README.md

 ### Third-party libraries:
-Built with: Angular.js, jQuery, Moment.js, and Bootstrap
+Built with: Angular.js, jQuery, Moment.js, and Bootstrap.
+Compiled with Grunt.